danhosteltemplate/reepay-examples/reepay-token-example/README.md

 The project contains some example payment and subscription sign-up pages.
 All the pages submit data to a simple PHP web application served by a web server running in a Docker container.
 The PHP application just dumps the parameters received.

 The paramters can be used to perform a single charge, see this [example](https://github.com/reepay/reepay-examples/wiki/One-time-charging).
-Or it can be used to create a customer and a subscription, see this [example](https://github.com/reepay/reepay-examples/wiki/Simple-subscription-handling#create-customer-and-subscription).
+Or it can be used to create a subscription, see this [example](https://github.com/reepay/reepay-examples/wiki/Simple-subscription-handling#create-customer-and-subscription).

 ## Prerequisites